aedoardo1990/2nd_Project/README.md

 - introduce future features to the website.
 - offer the user with an interactive experience.
-- attract more fans to Formula1.
+- attract more fans to Formula 1.

 ## Design

 ### Color scheme

 The color chosen for the website are red, white and black.
-These colors are mainly the same of the official website of <a href="https://www.Formula1.com" target="_blank" rel="noopener" aria-label="Visit the official Formula1 Website (opens in a new tab)">Formula1</a>.
-Purpose of these colors is to recreate the feeling of Formula1 racing
+These colors are mainly the same of the official website of <a href="https://www.Formula1.com" target="_blank" rel="noopener" aria-label="Visit the official Formula1 Website (opens in a new tab)">Formula 1</a>.
+Purpose of these colors is to recreate the feeling of Formula 1 racing

 <img src="./assets/images/readme-images/colors-palette.png" width="575" height="200">